tichx/mlworkflow/README.md

 Now, here are a few senarios that data scientists can run into when setting up their local environment.
 - **Reuirements met**, auto-setup a new conda envrionment locally
 - **Requirements not met**:
-    - Move to a GitHub compute & Codespaces to continue to run the experiment (our value-add)
+    - Move to a Azure compute resource & Codespaces to continue to run the experiment (our value-add)
     - Or, proceed with manual packages installation